KOTORCommunityPatches/K1_Community_Patch/README.md

 * A Rodian "sitter" in the Mercenary Enclave in Manaan Ahto West was clipping into a table [ISSUE #328](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/328)
 * A Sith NPC in the background of a Leviathan bridge cutscene had poor weapon discipline (Reported by ebmar) [ISSUE #35](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/35)
 * A Sith NPC in the background of a Leviathan bridge cutscene was having a bad hair day (Reported by ebmar) [ISSUE #36](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/36)
+* A stray blaster appears in the middle of a hallway in the Sith Base on Taris (Reported by Salk)
 * A Wookiee female in the Kashyyyk Village of Rwookrrorro had out of place VO for one line (Reported by Salk) [ISSUE #206](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/206)
 * Admiral Dodonna's model had some bad deformation around her left shoulder (Reported by ebmar) [ISSUE #391](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/391)
 * After completing the swoop race on Taris it was possible to re-enter the Vulkar base, which was unintended behaviour [ISSUE #203](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/203)